MicrosoftDocs/PlayReady/Docs/Overview/secure-stop-pk.md

 ## Secure Stop overview

 A Secure Stop event is reported to a Secure Stop Server by the client when media playback stops, either at the end of the media or because the user stopped the media presentation somewhere in the middle.
+When a Secure Stop event is reported, and at the time the Secure Stop event is recorded, the PlayReady Client ensures that the content key is erased from memory.
 A Secure Stop is also reported when the previous session ends unexpectedly (for example, due to a system or application crash).

 > [!NOTE]
 > Secure Stop applies only to non-persistent licenses.